tgharold/DotNetCore-ConfigurationOptionsValidationExamples/README.md

 The main differences between the approaches to validation takes place in the `ConfigureAndValidateSection<T>()` method in the `IServiceCollectionExtensions` class.

+Because the `DatabaseOptions` object is passed into the `WeatherForecastController` constructor, simply running the project will let you experiment with when validation fires.
+Changing values in `appsettings.json` is also a good way to experiment.

 ## Example 1: ValidateDataAnnotations()

 Uses the [Microsoft Data Annotations](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=netcore-3.1) approach of attribute-based validation on the C# model that represents the section in the configuration.

 ### General

-- Validation will execute the first time that the instance is accessed (see the WeatherForecastController constructor).
+- Validation will not happen until the first time that the instance is accessed (see the WeatherForecastController constructor).

 ### Pros/Cons